 - explain why you should be considered for this program;

 - explain how your plans will be affected if you do not receive funding; and

-- address your committement to completing required webshops, submitting a donor thank you letter and a budget reconciliation.
+- address your commitment to completing required webshops, submitting a donor thank you letter and a budget reconciliation.

-Late or incomplete applications and applicants who do not meet required criteria will not be considered.
+Late or incomplete applications and applicants who do not meet the required criteria will not be considered.